CONSIDERING METAL MAN (AS A TEMPLATE FOR WORLD PEACE)

 Patronize him; put money in his gold painted fedora,

 And encourage him not to explain.
 The homeless wish

 They had his strangeness, his calculation, his economy

 Of gesture.
-The writers know he is a flushed out
+The writers know he is a fleshed out

 Character worthy of 200 pages or more, a catatonic

 Knight-errant appearing everywhere in full armor.